Profilers

 - “ How long do each of these methods take?”

-The first question can help us priorities what to optimize.
+The first question can help us prioritize what to optimize.
 If two methods A

 and B